Orpheus with Clay Feet: Plot summary

 The main character is Jesse Slade, a bored man living in 2040 who visits a time travel tourism agency for a vacation.
 The agency offers him a trip to the past where he can act as the muse for a famous artist of his choice.
 Slade chooses to inspire his favorite science fiction author of the 1960s, Jack Dowland, who is said to be universally acclaimed as the greatest of the three master science fiction authors of his time, the others being Isaac Asimov and Robert A. Heinlein.

 Slade travels to Purpleblossom, Nevada, in 1956, where he is to inspire the writing of Dowland's masterpiece, The Father on the Wall.
-On his arrival, he has difficulty communicating, and is so unable to impress Dowland that he desperately discloses his identity as a time traveller.
+On his arrival, he has difficulty communicating (for example, repeatedly addressing Dowland by his entire name) and is so unable to impress Dowland that he desperately discloses his identity as a time traveller.
 Dowland is so irritated at this that he becomes cynical about science fiction altogether, and never becomes the master that he might have been.